About Quality Course Review

 5 Pillars Quality Review

 This document allows you to check off the items as they have been completed.
 You will discover that you are already meeting a great deal of these items already in your course.
 This document helps you find any gaps that may need to be filled.
 Or you can use it as guidance for improving the existing items that your course is already meeting.
+All Items listed in the 5-Pillars Review are required for a course to pass the Quality Course review.

 The course design includes a complete syllabus, an opportunity for students to meet others in the course early on, and a welcome module containing materials needed for online student success.